inet-framework/inet/doc/src/users-guide/ch-queueing.rst

    parameterizable with an :cpp:`IPacketFilterFunction`

+-  :ned:`ContentBasedLabeler`: attaches labels to packets based on the data they contain
 -  :ned:`PacketTagger`: attaches tags such as outgoing interface, hopLimit, VLAN, user priority to matching packets

+   parameterizable with an :cpp:`IPacketFilterFunction`

+-  :ned:`ContentBasedTagger`: attaches tags to packets based on the data they contain
 -  :ned:`RedMarker`: random early detection marker

 Meters